Minkowski content and natural parameterization for the Schramm-Loewner evolution: Introduction

 \subsection{Outline of the paper}

-Section \ref{prelimsec} sets notation for the paper and reviews previous work.
-We define the Minkowski content in Section \ref{minksec} and derive some simple properties.
-For technical reason we define a slightly smoother version of the content which is easier to analyze; here we show why it suffices to prove results about the smoother version.
-The Green's function for chordal $SLE_\kappa$ is reviewed in Section \ref{greensec}.
+Section~\ref{prelimsec} sets notation for the paper and reviews previous work.
+We define the Minkowski content in Section~\ref{minksec} and derive some simple properties.
+The Green's function for chordal $\SLE_\kappa$ is reviewed in Section~\ref{greensec}.
 This is a normalized limit of the probability of getting near a point $z$.
-We also discuss estimates in \cite{LW} concerning the probability that an $SLE_\kappa$ path gets close to two points.
-In the following subsection we discuss some of the ideas uses to prove two-point estimates; in particular, some precise forumations are made of the rough statement ``after an SLE curve gets close to $z$ it is unlikely to get close again''.
+We also discuss estimates in \cite{LW} concerning the probability that an $\SLE_\kappa$ path gets close to two points.
+In the following subsection, we discuss some of the ideas used to prove two-point estimates; in particular, some precise formulations are made of the rough statement ``after an SLE curve gets close to $z$ it is unlikely to get close again.''
 This section uses ideas from \cite{Law3,LW}.

 The proof of the main result is in the remainder of the paper.
 Before going into specifics, let us outline the basic idea of the proof.
-For ease let us fix a square, say $\dsquare = [0,1) + i[1,2)$ and consider $\gamma \cap \dsquare$.
-For each $z \in \dsquare$ and $r >0$, let $\tau_r(z) = \inf\{t: |\gamma(t) - z| \leq e^{-r}\}$ and let $J_r(z)$ be $e^{r(2-d)}$ times the indicator function of the event $\{\tau_r(z) < \infty\}$.
-Let $T_r(z)$ be the first time that the conformal radius of $z$ in $\Half \setminus \gamma(0,t]$ equals $e^{-r+2}$.
-The Koebe $1/4$-theorem implies that $T_r(z) < \tau_r(z)$.
-By comparison with ``two-sided radial'' ($SLE$ conditioned to go through $z$), one can show that there exists $c_1$ such that $\Prob\{T_r(z) < \infty\} \sim c_1 \, G(z) \, e^{r(d-2)}$.
-If $r$ is large, and we view the path $\gamma[0,T_r(z)] $ near $z$, then locally it appears like a path with the distribution of two-sided radial $SLE$.
+For ease, let us fix a square, say $\Gamma= [0,1) + i[1,2)$ and consider $\gamma\cap\Gamma$.
+For each $z \in\Gamma$ and $r >0$, let $\tau_r(z) = \inf\{t\dvtx |\gamma(t) - z| \leq e^{-r}\}$ and let $J_r(z)$ be $e^{r(2-d)}$ times the indicator function of the event $\{\tau_r(z) < \infty\}$.
+Let $T_r(z)$ be the first time that the conformal radius of $z$ in ${\mathbb H}\setminus\gamma(0,t]$ equals $e^{-r+2}$.
+The Koebe $(1/4)$-theorem implies that $T_r(z) < \tau_r(z)$.
+By comparison with ``two-sided radial'' ($\SLE$ conditioned to go through $z$), one can show that there exists $c_1$ such that ${\mathbb P}\{T_r(z) < \infty\} \sim c_1 G(z) e^{r(d-2)}$.
+If $r$ is large, and we view the path $\gamma[0,T_r(z)] $ near $z$, then locally it appears like a path with the distribution of two-sided radial $\SLE$.
 Using this, one can see that

 where $\rho$ is independent of $z$, and using this in turn, we get a one-point estimate